astral-sh/uv/docs/concepts/cache.md

 for extension modules.

-To support this caching strategy, uv provides a `uv cache prune --ci` command, which removes all pre-built wheels from the cache but retains any wheels that were built from source.
+To support this caching strategy, uv provides a `uv cache prune --ci` command, which removes all pre-built wheels and unzipped source distributions from the cache, but retains any wheels that were built from source.
 We recommend running `uv cache prune --ci` at the end of your continuous integration job to ensure maximum cache efficiency.
-For an example, see the
-[GitHub integration guide](../guides/integration/github.md#caching).
+For an example, see the [GitHub integration guide](../guides/integration/github.md#caching).

 ## Cache directory